thecaddy/stateum/README.md

 }
 ```

-## Advanced State Machine
+## Advanced Stateum usage, but not toooo advanced

-Stateum is no isolated to synchronous calls and returns everything as a promise allowing us to make for complex state transitions.
+Stateum is not isolated to synchronous calls and returns everything as a promise allowing us to make for complex state transitions.

 Two available methods are `allowTransition(to, transitionState)` which allows for us to change the complexity of what states are available to be
 transitioned to.  `allowTransition` will be passed the returned object from the `transitionStates()` method nested in each state (more on this method later)